 What are the hazards?
 Who might be harmed and how?
 What are you already doing to control the risks?
 What further action do you need to take to control the risks?
 Who needs to carry out the action?
 When is the action needed by?
-Done with nature.
-This also allows us to social distance more effectively and would be a more natural environment for children to learn and develop with fewer restrictions imposed.
-Allow park only when not used by others.
-Spread of the Covid-19 Coronavirus Staff, children and families, plus their household members It is not possible to social distance from early years children however we can reduce transmission by ensuring children and staff only mix in small consistent groups and do not mix with other groups.
+Done Spread of the Covid-19 Coronavirus Staff, children and families, plus their household members It is not possible to social distance from early years children however we can reduce transmission by ensuring children and staff only mix in small consistent groups and do not mix with other groups.
 To protect children and staff we now only offer early years care.
 Due to the layout and capacity of our premises we consider ourselves as 1 bubble consisting of all staff and children.
-This is currently capped at 7 staff and 24 children.
+This is currently capped at 9 staff and 30 children.
 This will be continually reviewed and if we are concerned about the safety of children or staff, we reserve the right to reduce this.
 To allow the children as much space as possible we split the children into 2 groups for the play element of their day i.e. Oaks and Maples.
-Maples eat snack separately but then we all come together for lunch and afternoon Management team Immediate effect
+Maples eat snack separately but then we all come together for lunch and afternoon snack.
+We do this for the important social element, children are supervised well, and we Management team Immediate effect

 What are the hazards?
 Who might be harmed and how?
 What are you already doing to control the risks?
 What further action do you need to take to control the risks?
 Who needs to carry out the action?
 When is the action needed by?
-Done snack.
-We do this for the important social element, children are supervised well, and a separate table is available in the adjacent room for those children that prefer a quieter lunchtime.
-As numbers increase, we will revise this.
-Spread of the Covid-19 Coronavirus Staff, children and families, plus their household members Infection control: The policy Covid- 19 Response Update.
+Done Spread of the Covid-19 Coronavirus Staff, children and families, plus their household members Infection control: The policy Covid19 Response Update.
 Management should ensure all staff adhere to this.
 Any staff member not complying with the new policies and procedures will face disciplinary action.
 All staff will complete infection control course through their Educare accounts.
 The parental agreement must clearly state the actions to take if they or someone in their household develops symptoms of Coronavirus.
 If parents consistently fail to meet actions set out in the parental agreement, they risk their child's place being forfeited.
-Management team With immediate effect Mental health issues for staff, children and families.
+If a child attends with asthma we would put a further risk assessment in place on keeping safe whilst Management team With immediate effect administering and storing the inhaler.
+Mental health issues for staff, children and families.
 Staff, children and family members.
 Good communication links with all staff.
 All staff to be invited to complete the MIND online learning course, 'Mental health for small workplaces.' https://smallworkplaces.mind.org.uk/ All staff With immediate effect